-If you lose power when you are in the middle of working on a Word document, or Mac crashed all of a sudden, all your unsaved Word files may disappear.
+If you lose power when you are in the middle of working on a Word document with your Mac, or your Mac crashes all of a sudden, all your unsaved Word files may disappear.
 You might be terrified that you have to start the work from scratch again – luckily we have good news for you.
 There are ways to recover the unsaved Word document on Mac quickly and easily.
-In this article, we will be showing you how to recover unsaved word document on Mac.
+And in this article, we will show you how to do that.
+Read on to check the details!

 Word for Mac saves documents temporarily in the Trash folder.
 Therefore you can check Trash in the first place to see if the unsaved Word document is there.
 Once you open the Trash, you may be able to find your unsaved file in the Recovered items folder.
 Below, we have the steps you need to follow:

 Step 1: Open the Trash.

 Step 2: Locate a folder called Recovered items.
 Double click on the folder to open it.

 Step 3: In the folder, try to locate your unsaved Word file.
 Move it to another location, open it and continue working on it.

 Step 1: Go to Applications > Utilities and then double-click on the Terminal.